Also known as: Bone infection

-Infection of an orthopedic prosthesis, such as an artificial joint, may need surgery to remove the prosthesis and infected tissue around the area.
+Infection that occurs after joint replacement may require surgery.
+This is done to to remove the replaced joint and infected tissue in the area.
 A new prosthesis may be implanted in the same operation.
-More often, doctors wait to implant the prosthesis until the infection has gone away.
+More often, doctors wait until the infection has gone away.

 If you have diabetes, it will need to be well controlled.
-If there are problems with blood supply to the infected area, such as the foot, surgery to improve blood flow may be needed.
+If there are problems with blood supply to the infected area, such as the foot, surgery may be needed to improve blood flow and get rid of the infection.

-With treatment, the outcome for acute osteomyelitis is usually good.
+With treatment, the outcome for acute osteomyelitis is often good.

-The outlook is worse for those with long-term (chronic) osteomyelitis, even with surgery.
-Amputation may be needed, especially in those with diabetes or poor blood circulation.
+The outlook is worse for those with long-term (chronic) osteomyelitis.
+Symptoms may come and go for years, even with surgery.
+Amputation may be needed, especially in people with diabetes or poor blood circulation.

-The outlook for those with an infection of an orthopedic prosthesis depends, in part, on:
+The outlook for people with an infection of a prosthesis depends partly on:

-Call your health care provider if:
+Call your health care provider if you:

-Espinoza LR.
-Infections of bursae, joints, and bones.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 293.
+Matteson EL, Osmon DR. Infections of bursae, joints, and bones.
+In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 272.